Haybu/haybu.github.io/_posts/2018-08-20-Spring-Security-OAuth2-Gen1.md

 <img src="../images/spring-oauth2-gen1/RA-OAuth2-1.png" width="50%" height="50%" title="architecture">

 All components are behind an edge proxy service.
 Spring Cloud Zuul is used as the edge service.
-A user launch the application using a route to the landing index page of the front-end UI application.
+A user launches the application using a route to a landing index page of the front-end UI application.
 The front-end UI is implemented as an Angular-based separate project that compiled and packaged into a spring-boot application.
-The front-end UI application reaches out to a backend reservations service through the edge proxy.
-The reservations services in turn seeks flights information by routing via the edge proxy to another backend flights data service.
+The front-end UI application reaches out to a backend reservations service through an edge proxy.
+The reservations service in turn seeks flights information by routing via the edge proxy to another backend flights data service.
+While the detail implementation of the business logic is not important, the sample illustrates how to use OAuth2 (Authorization grant) method to secure the application.

 This architecture enables us to have the following:

-1- Communications between all modules to go through an edge-service to centrally manage security, logging and other common concerns
+1- Communications between all modules to go through an edge-proxy service to centrally manage security, logging and other common concerns

-2- Use of authentication token relay between edge proxy service and front-end UI application
+2- Use of authentication token relay between edge-proxy service and front-end UI application

 3- Use of Spring Feign to communicate between the two backend services